Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Additional material on the univariate Gaussian simulations

+Note that $\delta \lambda \sqrt{n} \to \infty$ is, up to a log factor, equivalent to the condition~\eqref{eq:area}, which guarantees that the probability of making a mistake in the first step of OS vanishes eventually. \end{example}}

+\cref{tab:simulation_results} displays various results for the \cref{setup:single_mean_shift} in the main text.
+The top part of \cref{tab:simulation_results} shows the localization error of the change point estimates found by the naive, advanced and combined optimistic search, as well as the full grid search for various choices of $n$ (from 100 to 5,000) for three different noise levels ($\sigma = 0.5, 1, 1.5)$.
+The bottom part of \cref{tab:simulation_results} shows the number of evaluations as a measure of computation times.

-Figure~\ref{Fig:single_cpt} shows found change points using various search methods in each 1,000 simulations for a balanced ($n=200$) and an unbalanced ($n=\text{5,000}$) scenario.
+\cref{Fig:single_cpt} shows found change points using various search methods in each 1000 simulations for a balanced ($n=200$) and an unbalanced ($n={5000}$) scenario.
 The failure of the naive optimistic search in most cases for the unbalanced scenario is again clearly visible, while for the advanced, and in particular the combined optimistic search, the found change points very often lie exactly on the diagonal when compared to the full grid search and hence exactly the candidate proposed by the full grid search were found.

-Together with the simulation results in Table~\ref{tab:simulation_results}, this confirm our theoretical results that the naive optimistic search is not consistent for very unbalanced signals, while the advanced and combined versions are.
+The simulation results in \cref{tab:simulation_results} and \cref{Fig:single_cpt} confirm our theoretical results that the naive optimistic search is not consistent for very unbalanced signals, while the advanced and combined versions are.
+In terms of computation, the number of evaluations for optimistic search variants can be orders of magnitude smaller compared to full grid search, in particular if $n$ is large.